Ypthima sakra: Description

 Ypthima sakra has a wingspan of about 25 mm.
 The upperside of the forewings shows one ocellus, while hindwings have three ocelli.
 The underside is yellow, covered with short narrow dark brown striae (stripes).
 The underside of the forewings has one ocellus, while hindwings has two geminated (paired) anterior ocelli and three single posterior ocelli.
 Larva feeds on Gramineae.

 Distribution and habitat

-This species can be found in Bhutan, Burma, Tibet and north-western India.
+This species can be found in Bhutan, Myanmar, Tibet and north-western India.
 The habitat consists of wet grasslands and forest clearings and margins in submontane and montane areas.